nitinkc/nitinkc.github.io/_posts/microservices/crud/2023-09-15-spring-exceptions.md

 # Exception upon Resource not found

-If the data doesn't exist, a custom exception can be thrown
+If the data doesn't exist, a custom exception can be thrown if needed
 ```java
 //Retrieve specific users
 @GetMapping(path = "/user/{id}")